Fiat 500 Overview

-The 500's agile handling and crisp-shifting five-speed manual make it fun to drive.
-The non-turbo engine and manual returned 33 mpg overall, but require frequent downshifts to keep up with traffic.
+The 500's agile handling and crisp-shifting manual make it fun to drive.
+The base engine and manual returned 33-mpg overall.
 A 135-hp turbo improves the experience, but the ride is choppy and the cabin noisy.
-Head room up front is good, but the steering wheel is too far away for some.
+Head room up front is good, but some will find the steering wheel too far away.
 The rear seats are very tight and difficult to access.
 The convertible has a clever top.
-The high-performance Abarth is quick, grips well, and has a sporty exhaust note, and the 500e electric version is enjoyable.
-Reliability has dropped to well below average.
-The 500 scored a poor in the IIHS small-overlap crash test.
+The Abarth is quick, grips well, and has a loud exhaust note, while the electric 500e is enjoyable for its silence and fuel economy.
+2016 bring a streamlined version of the Uconnect infotainment system.
+Reliability has been well below average.
+The 500 scored poorly in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).